uday-sharma30/IPL_analysis_using_python/README.md

 Clone this repository and navigate to the project directory.

-Open the Jupyter Notebook file (IPL_analysis_using_python.ipynb) and execute each cell sequentially to reproduce the analyses.
+Open the Jupyter Notebook file (IPL_analysis.ipynb) and execute each cell sequentially to reproduce the analyses.